Vanessa Lopes

-Vanessa Lopes Ramalho (born July 5, 2001) is a Brazilian digital influencer and dancer, known for having more than 30.5 million followers on TikTok, where she is successful with her choreographies.
+Vanessa Lopes Ramalho (born July 5, 2001) is a Brazilian digital influencer and dancer.
+She is known for her choreography videos on TikTok, where she has more than 30.5 million followers.
 In 2024, she was a participant in the twenty-fourth edition of the reality show Big Brother Brasil; Vanessa's participation was brief and generated controversy.

 Biography

 Lopes was born in Brasília, but moved to Recife as a child.
 She created a TikTok account while she was at university and, during the COVID-19 pandemic, started recording and posting dance videos on the app.
 As of January 2024, Lopes has 30.2 million followers on TikTok and 14.3 million followers on Instagram.
 She presents the podcast Não é TPM with Fernanda Schneider, Gabriela Mag, Victória Collen, Isa Paoli and Vivi Wanderley.

 In 2024, Vanessa Lopes was a member of the "Celebrity" group in the 24th season of Big Brother Brasil.
 In January of the same year, her TikTok account had a total of 1 billion likes.